Introduction

 - Owl Bar & Cafe (San Antonio),

-- Pink Adobe (Santa Fe), and
+- Pink Adobe (Santa Fe),

-- The Artesian Restaurant (Ojo Caliente).
+- The Artesian Restaurant (Ojo Caliente), and

 The No Scum Allowed Saloon would surely make the list if they served food.